 And you may wonder if this is something for you as a solo agent or your real estate team should you have a real estate brokerage.

-This article will provide you with the ultimate Sisu real estate review and covers what Sisu is, and a short walkthrough of its key features.
+This article will provide you with the ultimate Sisu real estate review, cover what Sisu is, and provide a short walkthrough of its key features.

-I will also have a second look from a marketing and lead generating perspective, and provide you with the pricing and the pros and cons.
+I will also have a second look from a marketing and real estate lead-generating perspective and provide you with the pricing, pros, and cons.

 What Sisu Real Estate Is

 Sisu Real Estate is mainly a real estate agent productivity and accountability platform.

 The software was developed in Salt Lake City by a group of real estate agents that first developed a tracking and analysis system for their own real estate business.